Bayesian estimation of a bivariate copula using the Jeffreys prior

 is called a kernel estimator for $C$, and we have $\hat{C} \in \mathcal{C}$.
-Asymptotic properties of Gaussian kernel estimators are discussed in \cite{Fermanian:1}, and the reader is referred to \cite{Charpentier:1} for a recent review.
+Asymptotic properties of such estimators are discussed in Fermanian and Scaillet \cite{Fermanian1}, and the reader is referred to Charpentier~\textit{et al.} \cite{Charpentier1} for a recent review.
 In particular, the so-called Gaussian kernel estimator is given by~\eqref{Gaussker} using

 where $\Phi$ denotes the standard univariate Gaussian cumulative distribution function and $h>0$ is the value of the bandwidth.

 Both of the nonparametric estimators discussed above have good asymptotic properties.
 On the other hand, they may not be optimal for small sample sizes.
 This could be an inconvenience when working with small samples, and we think practitioners should be aware of this.
 We illustrate some of these situations by a simulation study in Section~\ref{sec5}.\looseness=1

-Our aim is to develop a Bayesian alternative for the estimation of $C$ which circumvents this problem.
-Following \cite{Genest:2}, the marginal distributions are kept unspecified when these are unknown, and we use $n/(n+1)$ times the empirical distributions as their estimates.
+Our aim is to develop a Bayesian alternative for the estimation of $C$ that circumvents this problem.
+Following Genest \textit{et al.} \cite{Genest2}, when the marginal distributions are unknown, we use rescaled empirical distribution functions as their estimates.
 In view of this, our methodology can be called empirical Bayes.
 When the marginal distributions are known, the sample $\{(x_i,y_i),i=1,\ldots,n\}$ is replaced by $\{ (F_X(x_i),F_Y(y_i)),i=1,\ldots,n \}$, which is a sample from the uniform distribution $\mathcal{U}(0,1)$.
 In this case, our procedure is purely Bayesian.
 In both cases, our estimator has the property of being invariant under monotone transformations of the margins, just like Deheuvels' estimator.